MeteoSwiss-APN/dawn/dawn/examples/tutorial/README.md

 ```
 cd cpp
-mkdir build
+mkdir build && cd $_
-cd build
-cmake .. && make
+cmake .. && make && cd ..
-./dawn_standalone ../laplacian_stencil_from_python.sir
+build/dawn_standalone ../laplacian_stencil_from_python.sir
 ```

-consider opening the file `introDawnStandalone.cpp` to see whats happening: the binary SIR written by the last example is deserialized and the C interface to dawn is called to generate C++-naive code once again.
+consider opening the file `dawn_standalone.cpp` to see whats happening: the binary SIR written by the last example is deserialized and the C interface to dawn is called to generate C++-naive code once again.
 Again, you can make sure that the code is still equivalent to our reference by modfying the driver code, simply replace `#include "laplacian_stencil_cxx_naive.cpp` by `cpp/laplacian_stencil_from_standalone.cpp`.